s2eus2on/Svider.js/README.md

 - **.svider-panels** - Holds the slider panels.
 This handles the slider's animation.
 - **.svider-viewport** - Holds the panels container.
 When overflow:hidden is used, it'll hide non-active panels.
 This element can be removed if you don't mind the non-active panels being visible.

-## CSS
+### CSS - Customized
-The only CSS you have to customize is to set the width of your Svider, like this:
+The only CSS you have to customize is to the width of your Svider.
+If only one panel is visible at a time, you can specify them together, like this:

 	#mySvider, #mySvider .svider-viewport, #mySvider .svider-panel {
 		width: 600px;
 		// You must explicitly state the width for these 3 selectors for any svider element.
 		// Change the ID to reflect your svider.
-		// It must be the same width for all 3 selectors.
+		// It is most likely the same width for all 3 selectors.
     }

+However, if your slider's panels are visible even when not active (as it common for centered sliders), you only need to set the .svider-panel:

+	#mySvider .svider-panel {
+		width: 600px;
+    }

+### CSS - Required
 Otherwise, include these styles to get the slider structure working.

 	.svider {